-A complicial set is a "marked simplicial set with composition": a simplicial set in which every admissible horn can be filled to a simplex and in which marked simplices satisfy the 2-of-3 property.
+A complicial set is a "marked simplicial set with composition": a simplicial set in which every admissible horn can be filled to a simplex and in which composites of marked simplices are marked.

 and if α and β are marked so is $\alpha \beta$.